OXID-eSales/oxapi-documentation/consuming/Configurations.rst

 List Themes
 -----------

 Use this queries to get the list of all themes.
-You can use filter like ``title`` to filter theme by its title or ``title`` to filter theme on basis of its status.
+You can use filter like ``title`` to filter theme by its title or ``active`` to filter theme on basis of its status.

 .. code-block:: graphql
    :caption: call to ``themesList`` query